Taurus (2022 film): Release

 It had its world premiere in the Panorama section at the 72nd Berlin Film Festival on February 13, 2022.
-On May 16, 2022, it was acquired by RLJE Films for a US limited theatrical release and on-demand release on November 18, 2022.
+On May 16, 2022, it was acquired by RLJE Films for an American limited theatrical release and on-demand release on November 18, 2022.

 Reception

 Box office

 Taurus grossed $5,684 in the Czech Republic.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 51 out of 100, based on 12 critics, indicating "mixed or average" reviews.

 Writing for The Times, Ed Potton said that "the real-life rock star Machine Gun Kelly is worryingly convincing as an obnoxious fictional rock star in this bleak showbiz parable."
 David Ehrlich evaluated with B− on IndieWire saying that "at least it's a tale that Baker lived to tell, and refused to let anyone else tell for him."
 Writing for Deadline, Anna Smith said that "the love-hate relationship between this bickering pair is a darkly funny and touching one that, like many scenes, offers an insight into the lives of the rich and famous".